kawadumax/SimpleEQ/README.md

 # MultibandReverb
-VST Example that has simple filter and reverb built with JUCE frameworks.
+VST Example(WIP) that has simple filter and reverb built with JUCE frameworks.